VisionGuide/Google-Solution-Challenge-2024-Metu-Vision-Guide/README.md

 # **Features**
 When we click on any historical structure on the home screen, it provides us with essential information we need to know about that structure.
+In addition, you can see and get information about the most popular historical monuments and historical monuments near you on the same page.

 ![WhatsApp Video 2024-02-21 at 19 46 04](https://github.com/sefabltt/currentlocation/assets/123082677/887d838a-0a50-400a-a4fe-0e487f01f95e)